ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 - **Ensure that all spectators are at a safe distance**.
 - **Ensure the pilot is at a safe distance and position**.
-- The pilot should refresh themselves on the method used to disarm the aircraft (using the AUXSW_MOTOR_INTERLOCK or AUXSW_ARMDISARM may be beneficial, see :ref:`channel-7-and-8-options`)
+- The pilot should refresh themselves on the method used to disarm the aircraft (using :ref:`Auxiliary Functions <common-auxiliary-functions>` for Motor Interlock or Arm/Disarm may be beneficial).

 This flight will allow to setup your aircraft in a "flyable for tuning" state.